 Table of Contents

 The ancient Egyptians believed in a life after death, and this idea of immortality and a world after this greatly influenced their attitudes towards life and death.
 To them, death was simply an interruption and existence would continue after death, in the afterlife.
-The Amenta was a symbol that represented the land of the dead, where souls would live on.
+The Amenta was a symbol that represented the land of the dead, where the afterlife of people took place.
 This makes it a unique symbol to come out of Egypt.

 What Was the Amenta?